awsdocs/aws-iot-docs/developerguide/auto-register-device-cert.md

 --verification-cert file://<verification_cert_pem_filename>
 ```

-Use the [docs.aws.amazon.comcli/latest/reference/iot/describe-ca-certificate.html](docs.aws.amazon.comcli/latest/reference/iot/describe-ca-certificate.html) command to see the status of the CA certificate\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/iot/describe-ca-certificate.html](https://docs.aws.amazon.com/cli/latest/reference/iot/describe-ca-certificate.html) command to see the status of the CA certificate\.

-## Configure the First Connection by a Client for Automatic Registration<a name="configure-auto-reg-first-connect"></a>
+## Configure the first connection by a client for automatic registration<a name="configure-auto-reg-first-connect"></a>

 When a client attempts to connect to AWS IoT for the first time, it must present a file that contains both your registered CA certificate and the client certificate signed by your CA certificate as part of the TLS handshake\.
 You can combine the two files using a command, such as the following: